yblondeau/manege.js/README.md

 manege.js
 =========

-Simple jQuery plugin and PHP backend to display last tweets of an account.
+Simple jQuery plugin and PHP backend to display the last tweets of a given account.

 How to use
 ----------